 Sunblocks usually contain zinc oxide and titanium oxide, which are non-toxic in small amounts (I don’t know what happens if you eat a bucket, so maybe don’t) which is good to know if you have a baby that is a big hand chewer.

 As I mentioned, Blue Lizard is one of my favourites, so I’m happy to list them here.
 Considering that they originally come from the land down under where there’s a giant hole in the ozone and a ton of sun, they know a thing or two about sun protection.
 (Australia also has the strictest sunscreen standards in the world.)
-Their SPF 30+ baby formula uses zinc oxide and titanium dioxide, for broad spectrum UVA and UVB skin protection and it’s free of chemicals, parabens and fragrance.
+Their SPF 30+ baby formula uses zinc oxide and titanium oxide, for broad spectrum UVA and UVB skin protection and it’s free of chemicals, parabens and fragrance.
 Plus, it got a 1 rating from EWG, which is just this side of unicorn sighs.

 Another handy thing is that the bottle turns pink in the presence of UV rays.
 The deeper pink the bottle becomes, the more UV rays are present.
 Cool.